anvaka/graph-drawing-stats/README.md

 # graph-drawing-stats

-Graph drawing libraries statistics.
-This is a simple heroku application which collects github statistics for well-known graph drawing libraries.
+Graph drawing libraries statistics server.
+This is a simple Heroku application which collects github statistics for well-known graph drawing libraries.

 * The rest end point is available here: http://gh-graph-stats.herokuapp.com/githubstats/